On a notion of "Galois closure" for extensions of rings: Ranks

 To see this, it again suffices to check this in the case that the base ring $B$ is $\Z[a,b,c,d]$.
 In this case, it is clear that the multiplication table for $\tilde A$, in terms of our chosen basis $1$, $x_1$, $x_2$, $y_1$, $y_2$, $x_1y_2$ for $\tilde A$, will involve only polynomials in $a,b,c,d$ with coefficients in $\Z$.
 Thus the discriminant $\Disc(\tilde A)$ of $\tilde A$ will also be an integer polynomial in $a,b,c,d$.
-Furthermore, this polynomial $\Disc(\tilde A)$ must remain invariant under changes of the basis $x,y$ via transformations in $\GL_2(\Z)$, which changes $a,b,c,d$ by the action of $\GL_2(\Z)$ on the binary cubic form $f(x,y)=ax^2+bx^2y+cxy^2+dy^3$ (by \cite[Prop.\ 4.2]{GGS}).
+Furthermore, this polynomial $\Disc(\tilde A)$ must remain invariant under changes of the basis $x,y$ via transformations in $\GL_2(\Z)$, which changes $a,b,c,d$ by the action of $\GL_2(\Z)$ on the binary cubic form $f(x,y)=ax^3+bx^2y+cxy^2+dy^3$ (by \cite[Prop.~4.2]{GGS}).
 It is known (see, e.g., \cite[Lec.~XVII]{Hilbert}) that the only $\GL_2(\Z)$-invariant polynomials in $a,b,c,d$ under this action must be polynonomials in $\Disc(f)=\Disc(A)$, and thus $\Disc(\tilde A)$ must be a polynomial in $\Disc(A)$.

-To determine this polynomial, we may then restrict to the case where $a=1$ or $c=1$; that is, we may assume the rank 3 ring $A$ is monogenic over $B$, in which case $\Disc(\tilde A)=\Disc(A)^3$ by (\ref{discid}).
-Formula (\ref{discid2}) therefore follows for general rank 3 rings $A$ over $B$.
+To determine this polynomial, we may then restrict to the case where $a=1$ or $d=1$; that is, we may assume the rank 3 ring $A$ is monogenic over $B$, in which case $\Disc(\tilde A)=\Disc(A)^3$ by (\ref{discid}).
+Formula (\ref{discid2}) therefore follows for general rank 3 rings $A$ over $B$ that have a basis of the form $1,x,y$.

 In particular, if $A$ is a cubic order in a noncyclic cubic field $K$, then $G(A/\Z)$ provides a canonically associated sextic order $\tilde A$ in the Galois closure $\tilde K$ satisfying $\Disc(\tilde A)=\Disc(A)^3$.